 I’m passionate about welcoming individuals of all backgrounds into my practice and my primary areas of focus are clients with anxiety and depression, substance use challenges, developmental trauma, stress management, and life transitions.
 I use a trauma-informed and anti-oppressive lens to guide my clients in finding greater strength and resiliency in their lives.
 As someone who has changed careers a few times, I understand the process of finding purpose in your life and am able to provide tools to those searching for meaning in their everyday lives.
 I also have personal expertise within the LGBTQ+ community and do specialize in supporting clients navigating life transitions and matters of identity.

 “Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and joy and belonging”

 A little bit more about me

-- Bachelors of Arts, Major in Psychology at the University of British Columbia
+- Bachelors of Fine Arts at the University of British Columbia

 - Masters of Counselling Psychology at Adler University.